 The accompanying consolidated financial statements have been prepared on a going-concern basis, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 Since inception, the Company has incurred, and continues to incur, significant losses from operations.
-The Company has funded its operations primarily through external investor financing arrangements and significant actions taken by the Company to reduce costs, including:
+The Company has funded its operations primarily through external investor financing arrangements and has raised significant funds in 2016 and 2015, including: